Stocks in Asia sink as Trump ups the stakes in China trade fight

 "Buckle up, as this could get messy," he warned in a note to clients.

-US stock futures were also under pressure, with the Dow showing a loss of 0.8%.
+US stock futures were also under pressure, with the Dow showing a loss of nearly 1%.